mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 **Custom Module Name**: The name defaults to *My Appointments*.
 Customize up to 60 characters.

 **Schedule an Appointment**: This selection allows users to schedule appointments from their portal by signing up for an appointment slot, based on appointment types and schedules set up within the system.
 In order for the schedules to interact with the portal, the location linked to each schedule needs to be added to the **Locations** chart tab of the Provider Organization chart.
-Appointment types that are available for selection are managed from the {{% syslink "Appt Types" "func=scheduler&s=apttypes" %}} chart tab of the {{% syslink "Scheduler" "func=scheduler%23Now" %}} .
+Appointment types that are available for selection are managed from the *Appt Types*.
 Selecting **Available For Portal** on the respective appointment type indicates that the appointment type will be made available within the portal.
 Not selecting this option indicates that the appointment type linked to the schedule will NOT be available within the portal.

 **Request an Appointment**: This selection allows users to request appointments through their portal by sending an appointment request with their preferences and appointment information to the clinic.
 Once verified, appointments will display on the user's *My Appointments* page.